AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 ### Sorting Order

 You can sort the tiles of a Treemap chart by their values in descending (default) or ascending order or disable sorting.
 Use the {api:anychart.charts.TreeMap#sort}sort(){api} method with **"desc"**, **"asc"**, or **"none"** as a parameter.
 When there is no sorting, tiles are arranged according to the order of their listing in data.

+Please note: if you add the "size" field, tiles are sorted by size, not value.

 The sample below shows how to set the sorting mode: